 In this tutorial in english for Krita we will see how to create graffiti in Krita.
-We will use as a base texture the image of a wall (the "diffuse" texture of the mini course "From photo to 3D wall" of which this tutorial is a part) downloaded from pixabay.com (currently located at https://pixabay.com/photos/wall-bricks-brick-wall-red-bricks-21534/) on which we will apply a text.
+We will use as a base texture the image of a wall (the "diffuse" texture of the mini course "Blender course: from photo to 3D wall" of which this tutorial is a part) downloaded from pixabay.com (currently located at https://pixabay.com/photos/wall-bricks-brick-wall-red-bricks-21534/) on which we will apply a text.

 So let's load it with "File > Open" and save the project file with "File > Save As" as graffiti_krita.kra.